-• Our common stock price may continue to be volatile, which may result in losses to our stockholders.
+- Our common stock price may continue to be volatile, which may result in losses to our stockholders. - Our future operating results may fluctuate and may fail to meet market expectations.

-- Our future operating results may fluctuate and may fail to meet market expectations. - Failure to maintain an effective system of internal control over financial reporting or comply with Section 404 of the Sarbanes-Oxley Act of 2002 could cause our stock price to decline. - Our charter documents could deter a takeover effort, which could inhibit your ability to receive an acquisition premium for your shares. - We do not intend to pay dividends on our common stock. - Future capital raises may dilute our existing stockholders' ownership.
+- Failure to maintain an effective system of internal control over financial reporting or comply with Section 404 of the Sarbanes-Oxley Act of 2002 could cause our stock price to decline. - Our charter documents could deter a takeover effort, which could inhibit your ability to receive an acquisition premium for your shares. - We do not intend to pay dividends on our common stock. - We cannot guarantee that our share repurchase program will enhance shareholder value and share repurchases could affect the price of our common stock. - Future capital raises may dilute our existing stockholders' ownership.